Chilean Antarctic Territory: Sovereignty and the Antarctic Treaty System

 On 28 February 1957, Argentine Decree Law No. 2129 established the limits of their claim as the meridians 25° and 74° W and the parallel 60° S. This continuied to overlap the territory claimed by Chile.
 In 1958, the U.S. president, Dwight Eisenhower, invited Chile to the International Geophysical Year Conference in an attempt to resolve the claiming issues.
-On 1 December 1959, Chile signed the Antarctic Treaty.
+On 1 December 1959, Chile signed the Antarctic Treaty, which entered into force on June 23, 1961.

+The Antártica commune was created by Decree 3773 of July 11, 1961, and was dependent on the Department of Magallanes (Punta Arenas) until 1975, when the Antártica Chilena Province was established, after which it became administratively dependent on Puerto Williams.
+It originally comprised two districts: Piloto Pardo and Tierra de O'Higgins.

+On April 9, 1984, Augusto Pinochet inaugurated Villa Las Estrellas in King George Island.
+During his speech he said: